NATIVE AMERICAN DREAM CATCHERS & ARTIFACTS

 * The Hoop, traditionally in the shape of teardrop, is now more usually circular and represents the Sacred Circle of Life

 * The Web represents the spider’s web to catch the dreams.

 * The Feathers are the path the good dreams follow to reach the sleeper

-* Beads and Gem Stones in the web.
-A single bead represents the spider; several beads represent trapped dreams.
+* The Beads and Gem Stones in the web - a single bead represents the spider; several beads represent trapped dreams.

 Browse our selection of hand crafted dream catchers beautifully made with traditional materials in Canada and the USA.

 Click on an image for more information and to place an order